emberjs/rfcs/text/0051-strategies.md

 The current application build process merges and concatenates input broccoli trees.
 This behaviour is not well documented and is a tribal knowledge.
 While the simplicity of this approach is nice, it doesn't allow for extension.
 We can refactor our build process and provide more flexibility when desired.

-Most importantly, it helps us achieve:
+Most importantly, the approach described below helps us achieve:

 + defining and developing a common language around the subject
-+ removing highly coupled code and streamline technical implementation (Ember Engines)
++ removing highly coupled code and streamline technical implementation (Ember Engines and Fastboot)
 + unlock a whole different set of plugins we couldn't have before:
   + ability to create custom bundles (i.e per-engine and per-route bundles)
   + take advantage of [HTTP2 multiplexing](https://http2.github.io/faq/#why-is-http2-multiplexed) and [cache pushing](https://www.mnot.net/blog/2014/01/30/http2_expectations#4-cache-pushing)
   + optimising plugins (Javascript and CSS treeshaking)

 # Scope